Contact us to see

 Chris - Richmond“I had a course of CBT Counselling with The British CBT & Counselling Service (Richmond) and although it didn’t provide me with the quick fix miracle solution I was hoping for, it has made my problems feel more manageable”.

 How It Works?

-Armed with the information from step 1 your Psychologist will then design an individualised counselling programme to help you to improve your symptoms and reduce impact you’re your migraines have on you.
+Armed with the information from step 1 your Therapist will then design an individualised counselling programme to help you to improve your symptoms and reduce impact you’re your migraines have on you.
 If appropriate this may include a review by one of our medical doctors.

 The core part of counselling for migraines is to identify the emotional/psychological influences that may be triggering or exacerbating your migraines and the current coping responses that may be maintaining them.
 Examples of these include hopelessness about the future, underestimating your ability to cope, self-blame and criticism and catastrophic thinking.
-Your Psychologist will use a range of techniques including Cognitive Behavioural Therapy (CBT) to help you to reduce these influences and replace them with thinking styles that promote calm, confidence and balance.
+Your Therapist will use a range of techniques including Cognitive Behavioural Therapy (CBT) to help you to reduce these influences and replace them with thinking styles that promote calm, confidence and balance.
 There is a wealth of evidence supporting this approach in the management of migraines so it is very likely that you will quickly begin to experience some benefit.

-Finally, your Psychologist will help you to identify and then eliminate the influences that have made you vulnerable to developing migraines to ensure that the results of your counselling are long lasting.
+Finally, your Therapist will help you to identify and then eliminate the influences that have made you vulnerable to developing migraines to ensure that the results of your counselling are long lasting.
 This step may include working to resolve residual feelings of anxiety, depression and low self-esteem and confidence.

 Click/Tap the thumbnails for a larger image